 This map shows the number of infant deaths under one year of age.
 Infant mortality is an important indicator for assessing well-being, healthcare access, and factors related to environmental justice.

 You’re invited to explore the Beta Version of our New Missouri Map Room and provide feedback.
 Find the same data you love, in a new user-focused format.

 This map shows locations of local food businesses in the state of Missouri.
 Customers can find farmers markets, food pantries, as well as direct contacts to farmers near them that are selling different food items.
 Other resources are listed such as schools, hospitals, and other demographic information.

-Get started with layers related to food access, including food deserts, population with limited food access, and locations of major supermarkets and food pantries, and the Modified Retail Food Environmental Index Score from the CDC.
+Get started with layers related to food access including food deserts, population with limited food access, locations of major supermarkets and food pantries, and the Modified Retail Food Environmental Index Score from the CDC.